 In this article we outline the steps you need to take and give some helpful advice of what you need to consider BEFORE changing your signup form.

-You can only amend your registration form if you are a site administrator.
+Note : You can only amend your registration form if you are a site administrator.
 Project administrators can NOT make any changes.

 This report will contain data for all your participants that have registered.
 This includes their email address and user name, timestamps of when they registered, were last seen and, of course, their demographic information coming from the registration form.

 Your site existed before 2013 and was running on our old system.
 Participants that have registered before then may have gone through a different registration process.

 You may find a few "Anonymous survey_taker" user accounts.
 These were also created on the old system when the survey tool had a different participation type.

-- Many participants will have no date in "Last seen".
-The "Last seen" column was only introduced in the last two years, they may have been on the site before then.
+only introduced few years back, they may have been on the site before then.
 If you find that the majority is missing, it may be time to send them an email and invite them to come back and get engaged in the next lot of projects.

-- You changed your registration form along the way and are now asking different question to when you first started.
+You changed your registration form along the way and are now asking different question to when you first started.

 Questions may have been optional in the past and people have not provided answers to these questions.

-- Finally, you may find that some data is simply out of date.
+Finally, you may find that some data is simply out of date.
 E.g. someone who registered five years ago could be in another age bracket by now or maybe has moved.
 If you ask for this type of detail in the registration, it may be time to invite them to update their profile.
 But more on that later.

 Step 3: Hopefully by now you will have a better understanding of your current approach to participant registration.
 If you decide to make changes to your existing signup form, there are a few DOs and DON'Ts.

-- DO: Think about the longer term need for demographic information.
+Think about the longer term need for demographic information.
 What information do you REALLY need?

-- DO: Keep any questions that you add short and potentially optional.
+Keep any questions that you add short and potentially optional.

-- DON'T: Change existing questions too much.
+Change existing questions too much.
 It is safe to move questions around.
 It is also safe to move options within questions around.

 Rename question options or 'recycle' a question to something else completely.
 Data that you have already collected for that question will be compromised.

 Make the registration form too long.
 It is tempting to ask for a lot of information, but people that register usually do so because they want to engage in one of your tools.
 Don't put them through a very long form before they can do so.

 To re-emphasise this point.
 Adding more questions and re-ordering questions is safe, changing existing questions is generally not.
 If you have changes in mind but you are unsure if they are safe to do, ask us via chat or firstname.lastname@example.org

 Step 4: After analysing your existing data and adding more fields to your registration form, it would make sense to now invite previously registered participants to come back and update their profile.
 This is possible and quite easy to do.

 If you want to ask people to update their profile, make sure to provide instructions on how to do it.
 You can try it yourself, even as an administrator.
-Simply click on 'Profile' in the dropdown under you screen name.
+Simply click on 'Profile' in the dropdown under your screen name.